 CPM = ($1,000 / 100,000) x 1,000 = $10

 CPM is an essential metric for publishers to understand because it helps them determine how much revenue they can generate from their advertising inventory.
-Advertisers also need to know the CPM of different ad placements and formats so that they can make informed decisions about where to place their ads.
+Likewise, Advertisers also need to know the CPM rate of different ad placements and formats so that they can make an informed decision about where to place their ads.

-To help you understand how CPM works in the real world, here are some examples of how it’s used in online advertising:
+To help you understand how it works in the real world, here are some examples of how it’s used in online advertising:

 Display Ads